Alejandro Bedoya: Philadelphia Union

 On August 3, 2016, Bedoya joined Philadelphia Union from Nantes for a reported $1 million transfer fee as a designated player.
 He started all ten appearances for the Union during the remainder of the 2016 and scored two goals, including the lone playoff goal against Toronto FC.

 For the 2017 season, Bedoya became the Union's captain, taking over for Brian Carroll.
 Becoming a mainstay of the Union's midfield, Bedoya was early on deployed as a center attacking "number 10" as the team continued to search of a dedicated player for that position.
 Bedoya would settle into a more familiar role on the right wing and as a midfield shuttler as the Union's tactics transitioned through the next few seasons.

 On August 4, 2019, Bedoya scored in the third minute of a 5–1 victory for the Union over D.C.
 United at Audi Field and celebrated by taking an on-field microphone to say "Congress, do something now.
-End gun violence," in response to recent mass shootings in El Paso and Dayton.
+End gun violence," in response to two mass shootings in El Paso and Dayton.
 His statement, which was aired live on Fox Sports 1, resulted in national attention but no punishment or fine from the league.
 Bedoya also won the MLS Player of the Week for his performance during the match.

 Bedoya signed a contract extension with the Union ahead of the 2020 season through 2021, with a club option for 2022, however he would no longer be a designated player.
 The 2020 season proved to be the most successful to date.
 Despite the disruptions of the COVID-19 pandemic, Bedoya captained the Union through to the semi-finals of the MLS is Back tournament and finished with the best league record of the season earning the team's first trophy, the 2020 Supporters' Shield.

 In September 2022 the Union announced they had signed Bedoya to a new one-year deal through the 2023 MLS season.

 On February 1, 2024, the Union announced they had once again signed Bedoya to another one-year contract through the 2024 MLS season.